 Once the router is registered, all network devices connected to the router will have access to the network.

-Setting up a router can be tricky, especially on a network shared with many other students.
 If you are having trouble setting up your router, or are wondering if it was secured correctly, feel free to call the OSU Computer Helpdesk at 541-737-3474.
-We can walk you through setup over the phone, or send a technician out to help you set it up in person.
+We can walk you through setup over the phone.

 OSU provides network connections in support of the educational mission of OSU.
 Using the network at OSU is a privilege.
 As such, it is the responsibility of each patron to use these services appropriately and in compliance with all University, City, County, State and Federal regulations.
 The following policies are for the use of ResNet wired & wireless networks.
 These policies are in addition to OSU's Acceptable Use Policy, are not all-inclusive, and may be modified at any time.